 With this and any of these recipes, the first time is not always going to turn out the best.
 It’s a lot of trial and error so be nice to yourself and don’t give up!

-- To make your bistek marinade, first pour 2 tbsp of oil into a small frying pan and sauté 1/2 a small diced onion over medium heat until its translucent.
+- To make your bistek marinade, pour 2 tbsp of oil into a small frying pan and sauté the diced onions over medium heat until translucent.

-- Next drop in 3 cloves of minced garlic and sauté them until they’re fragrant.
+- Drop in 3 cloves of minced garlic and sauté them until they’re fragrant.

-- Then remove saute from the heat and transfer it to a small mixing bowl.
+- Remove the sautéed onion and garlic and transfer to a small mixing bowl.

-- Next, add 2 tbsp of soy sauce, 2 tbsp of calamansi juice, 1/2 tsp of garlic powder and 1/2 a tsp of pepper into the bowl, and mix all the ingredients together.
+- Add the soy sauce, calamansi juice, garlic powder, and pepper into the bowl, and mix all the ingredients together.
+Set aside.

-- Now, briefly set your marinade aside and place your ribeye steak in a plastic ziplock freezer bag.
-Then pour the marinade in the bag.
-Seal the ziplock shut, and shift your steak around to disperse the marinade evenly.
+- Place your ribeye steak in a plastic ziplock freezer bag.
+Then pour the marinade into the bag.
+Seal the ziplock shut, and shift your steak around to evenly distribute the marinade.

-- Once the marinade is worked into the steak, set the bag aside and set up your sous vide tool.
+- Once the marinade has seeped into the steak, set the bag aside and set up your sous vide tool.